Achievable logoAchievable logo

 dxdy=2x

-which you can solve by integrating both sides with respect to x.
+which can be solved by integrating both sides with respect to x.
 When the right-hand side depends on both x and y, a common method is separation of variables.

 The idea is to rewrite the equation so that: